ibexa/documentation-developer/docs/ibexa_products/ibexa_headless.md

 ## Use cases

 As a content repository with an omnipotent back office, many APIs to absorb, compute and distribute content, even a recommendation engine to deliver the right content to various readers, [[= product_name_headless =]] can be used in several cases.
 Here are few examples.

 ### Brick and mortar, but with an online showcase

-If you prefer the human warmth of a retail store, if your products' numerous complex options should be discussed, or if you're simply not ready yet to sell online,
-[[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep earlier customers interested and gather new ones.
+If you prefer the human warmth of a retail store, if your products' numerous complex options should be discussed, or if you're not ready yet to sell online, [[= product_name_headless =]] helps to build an exposition of your product catalog and your philosophy, an online presence to keep earlier customers interested and gather new ones.
 It can be a structuring first step to test customer's adoption of your website, before increasing user experience with [[= product_name_exp =]], and finally becoming an online store with [[= product_name_com =]].

 ### Large network with multiple inputs and outputs